Resources · Meeting Types

 Experience, strength, and hope

 Most A.A. shares follow a three-part arc, sometimes called the "experience, strength, and hope" format.
-The structure is old, almost universal, and quietly load-bearing.
+AA's own description captures it: speakers tell "what we used to be like, what happened, and what we are like now."
+The structure is longstanding and widely used across A.A. groups.

 What it was like